alekzzz01/PBL-3rd-year-Expense-Tracking-System/Notes.md

 [] When VIEW the savings | they can ADD a amountItems (amount, date, note) to said savings.

-[] EDIT and DELETE function.
+[] EDIT and DELETE savings function.

-    - CALCULATION (CONTROLLER)
-        [] Get Total Amount Items per  user.(Note: This should not be exceed to the budget) [] Get amountItemSchema per user. for the table [] Get Total Budget, FinishBy, Frequency for showing it in frontend per user [] Calculate the budget per (FREQUENCY) until the (FINISHBYdate)
+[] Get Total Amount Items per  user.(Note: This should not be exceed to the budget)

+[] Get All Savings of user (name, goalAmount, FinishBy, Frequency, amountItems) for showing it in frontend per

+[] Calculate the budget per (FREQUENCY) until the (FINISHBYdate)